paritytech/polkadot-sdk/substrate/frame/transaction-payment/asset-conversion-tx-payment/README.md

 ### Integration
 This pallet wraps FRAME's transaction payment pallet and functions as a replacement.
-This means you should include both pallets in your `construct_runtime` macro, but only include this pallet's [`SignedExtension`] ([`ChargeAssetTxPayment`]).
+This means you should not include both pallets in your `construct_runtime` macro, but only include this pallet's [`SignedExtension`] ([`ChargeAssetTxPayment`]).

 License: Apache-2.0